-At the same time, when user navigates through your website, he or she doesn’t care about the possible server load and the response time.
+At the same time, when the user navigates through your website, he or she doesn’t care about the possible server load and the response time.
 The only thing users care about in terms of performance is how fast they can book tickets, read an article, or put some long-awaited goods into a basket.

-Even with flawlessly configured and optimized application server, client side is the key to improved CX.
+Even with flawlessly configured and optimized application server, client-side is the key to improved CX.
 The best way to find this key is to perform client-side testing.

 Let’s see through real-world examples of how client-side performance can strongly affect CX.

 Almost everyone has once faced the need to find flight tickets.
 With popular destinations, it is a common thing when several airlines are flying to the same place.
 With a large choice of carriers, the final decision made by a user is based not only on the best price/time combination but also on the speed and smoothness of the website.
 Page load time and time until UI is interactive are crucial for positive CX.